ccwang002/ccwang002.github.io/content/blogs/2022-10/things_phd.md

 [en-post]: {filename}./things_phd.md
 [zh-post]: {filename}./things_phd.zh.md

-Modern science is sometimes a science of a teamwork.
+Modern science is often a teamwork.

 I've learned that an effective teamwork requires non-trivial time and effort, however, traditional academic training does not emphasize on how to collaborate *effectively*.
 The training I received generally taught me how to think critically and how to apply my knowledge to problem-solving.